 It’s been estimated that humans have anywhere from 50,000 to 70,000 thoughts per day.
 With that amount of information running through your brain, it’s only natural that the emotions assigned to each thought will vary from wildly positive to strikingly negative.
+For some of us, unfortunately, those negative thoughts are altogether far too frequent.
+While some people seem like natural optimists and are always looking on the bright side, many of us struggle to find the good in difficult situations — or even natural situations.

 But while we all have our “Debbie Downer” moments, there is actually a way to train your brain so that those moments are fewer and farther between.
-Here are 4 ways to start flexing that positive-thinking muscle.
+Here are four ways to start flexing that positive-thinking muscle.

 1. Practice noticing and counteracting negative moments.